MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1005.md

 ---
 title: Project Journal - Test (report)
-description: See the results of posting before you post to the projects ledger and edit the journal lines if there are any errors that need to be corrected.
+description: Review the results of posting before you post to the projects ledger.
+Edit the journal lines if there are errors to correct.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf